Embernet-ai/codesys_arm_64/README.md

 # CODESYS Control for Linux ARM SL - Kubernetes Deployment

-*Because running industrial automation software in containers on a Raspberry Pi is totally a normal Friday night activity* 🍕
+*Because running industrial automation software in containers on ARM Silicone is totally a normal Friday night activity* 🍕

 ## Overview

 Look, we've all been there.
-You downloaded those CODESYS Docker images thinking "this will be easy," and now you're Googling "how to k8s" at 2 AM.
+Your customer wants CODESYS running in containers, on ARM hardware, orchestrated by k3s, in a multi-tenant environment.
+Because apparently "just run it on a PLC" wasn't hipster enough.

 Well, congratulations!
-You've found the repository that will either save your weekend or ruin it completely.
+You've found the repository that will either make you look like a DevOps wizard or have you questioning your career choices at 2 AM.
 50/50 odds.

-This repo contains everything you need to yeet CODESYS Control Runtime into the cloud (or your desk, we don't judge).
-Supports both ARM architectures because apparently we can't just pick one:
+This repo contains everything you need to deploy CODESYS Control Runtime as production-ready Kubernetes pods.
+Perfect for:
+- **Systems Integrators** shipping pre-configured CODESYS environments to customers
+- **Multi-tenant k3s deployments** where each customer gets their own isolated PLC runtime
+- **Edge computing scenarios** where "the cloud" is actually a Raspberry Pi in a dusty electrical cabinet

+Supports both ARM architectures because the industry can't agree on anything:

-- **ARM64 (ARMv8)**: For people with money (Raspberry Pi 4, NVIDIA Jetson)
+- **ARM64 (ARMv8)**: Modern hardware (Raspberry Pi 4, NVIDIA Jetson, that expensive thing from Advantech)
-- **ARM32 (ARMv7)**: For people who "still have a Pi 3 laying around" (it's e-waste, Karen)
+- **ARM32 (ARMv7)**: Legacy hardware (Raspberry Pi 3, "we bought 500 of these in 2018")

 ## Features